Machinery & Equipment Appraisals

 ● Dealer quotes.

 We subscribe to numerous print media and online databases for new and used pricing information.
-Our resources for this data are always expanding, given the reach of the information age.
+Resources for this data are always expanding, given the reach of the information age.
 This all goes together to form a solid basket of market information to form the basis of estimated values.
-Each of our written reports will list the specific references for the engagement that were relied upon for pricing information.
+Each written reports will list the specific references for the engagement that were relied upon for pricing information.

 There are two (2) basic types of appraisals performed for machinery & equipment.
 These include "desktop appraisals" and "field appraisals".

-A "desktop appraisal" does not require a physical inspection of the subject assets by us.
-We rely upon listing and illustrative information supplied by the client to identify the assets to be appraised.
-The appraisal analysis and report are performed "at a distance" from our office.
+A "desktop appraisal" does not require a physical inspection of the subject assets.
+In this type of analysis the appraiser relies upon listing and illustrative information supplied by the client to identify the assets to be appraised.
+The appraisal analysis and report are performed "at a distance" from the appraiser's office.

-A "field appraisal" involves an inspection of the subject assets by us.
-We gather data in the field and reconcile it with the client supplied information.
+A "field appraisal" involves an inspection of the subject assets.
+In this type of analysis the appraisers gathers data in the field and reconciles it with the client supplied information.
 This type of analysis is much more detailed in scope, given the field inspection component.

 Typical fees for assignments can range widely dependent upon the scope of the analysis and type of report agreed upon with the client.
 An indication of typical fee ranges in noted as follows.